Types of image descriptions

 “Check out our new line of dog harnesses that will have your pet going out in style!
 IMG underscore six-thousand-five-hundred-forty-six PNG, Image.”

 Besides helping people with disabilities, alt text can help other users, too.
-If you have a bad internet connection or block images for security reasons, alt text will appear instead of the image.
+If you have a bad internet connection or your email system blocks images for higher security, alt text will appear instead of the image.

-For example, you work for Your Company, and they have increased security on all communications.
-You get an email from someone outside the company that includes your logo image.
-The security policy prevents the image from showing.
+For example, if you work for Company ABC and receive an email from someone outside that company, the security system prevents the image from showing.

 How alt text may show up in your email